Derangements in Subspace Actions of Finite Classical Groups: Maximal tori and the Weyl group

 \begin{theorem} \begin{enumerate} \item For $1 \leq k \leq n/2$, the proportion of elements in any coset of $SU(n,q)$ in $U(n,q)$ which are regular semisimple and fix a nondegenerate $k$-space is at most the proportion of elements in $S_n$ which fix a $k$-set.

-\item For $1 \leq k \leq n/2$, the proportion of elements in any coset of $SU(n,q)$ in $U(n,q)$ which are regular semisimple and fix a totally singular $k$-space is at most the proportion of elements in $S_n$ which fix a $2k$-set, using only even cycles. \end{enumerate} \end{theorem}
+\item For $1 \leq k \leq n/2$, the proportion of elements in any coset of $SU(n,q)$ in $U(n,q)$ which are regular semisimple and fix a totally singular $k$-space is at most the proportion of elements in $S_n$ which fix a $2k$-set, and have all orbits in this invariant subset even. \end{enumerate} \end{theorem}